People's Council of Turkmenistan

 The People's Council of Turkmenistan (Halk Maslahaty, [xɑlq mɑθlɑxɑt̪ɯ]; "People's Council") is Turkmenistan's independent "representative body" exerting supreme constitutional authority.
 It includes in its membership, but is not considered part of, the legislature.
 Among other things, it is empowered to amend the constitution.
 Its chairman is appointed by the president and is designated the "National Leader".
-State media referred to the People's Council as the "supreme representative organ of people's power", a title similar to the "supreme organ of state power" of the Supreme Soviet of the USSR.
+State media referred to the People's Council as the "supreme representative organ of people's power", a title similar to the "supreme organ of state power" of the Supreme Soviet of the USSR and of Soviet Turkmenistan.
 From 2021 to 2023 it was the upper chamber of Turkmenistan's Parliament, the "National Council" (Milli Geňeş).

 Composition

 As of 22 January 2023 the full membership and size of the People's Council were unclear, but Turkmen state media declared it would include "representatives of state organs, society, regions, including wise elders, youth being the country's future."
 According to official state media, the People's Council will include: